SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## In Progress...
 * XAML Competition tab
 * Code Competition tab

-## Highest
 * XAML Spectator tab
 * Code Spectator tab
+* Dynamically animated Y-pos of next groups attempts with animation

+## Highest
+* XAML Settings tab
+* Code Settings tab
 * Visual Weights in info panels
+* Auto font size for spectator datagrid
+* Make tabcontrol a new usecontrol instead of a just a style to hopefully fix visual bug
+* Drag move on spectator window
+* lifterinfo usercontrols hould be animated when a lifter is judged.

 ## High
-* In the space that sectator setting was previously put a lifter settings so you can change lifters weights and shit in another group
 * Make themes selectable
-* Make TimerControl look better with selecting time
+* Auto-save current settings to reg or file.
+* Some usercontrols have a visable line between the control and the border
 * Exporting GL points decimal amount should be lowered to 2

 ## Medium
+* Make TimerControl look better with selecting time
+* Record attempt Spectator Window w/ epic effect
 * Make all colors use the current theme
-* Some usercontrols need to have transparent grids since it looks like a line with the border

 ## Low